History of Chase Elliott in Timeline

 Others born on this day/year

-2006: Denny Hamlin Qualifies for the Chase
+2006: Denny Hamlin Qualified for Chase

-In 2006, Denny Hamlin qualified for the Chase, a feat matched by Chase Elliott in a later year.
+Denny Hamlin qualified for the Chase

 July 13, 2009: Featured in Sports Illustrated

-2011: Competed in NASCAR K&N Pro Series West race
+2011: Competed in NASCAR K&N Pro Series West Race

 2012: Competed in Two NASCAR K&N Pro Series West Races